usefulprojects-ca/usefulprojects.ca/README.md

 system such that individual page handlers will be picked up upon being evaluated.
 No full system reset is needed.
 New development should support this workflow.

+#### Tailwind Compilation

+Run `(dev/start-tailwind-compile-watcher)` to start a file watcher that will recompile the tailwind css upon any file changes.

+The tailwindcss standalone compiler (which you must install yourself) comes with the official tailwind plugins included.

+Tailwind will scan all source files for mentions of tailwind classes.
+This means that classes _must_ be written explicitly.
+Classes that are constructed dynamically will not be picked up and will not end up in the compiled css.

 #### Code style

 TODO Write code style docs and explore automated linting options